Alzheimer’s disease, let’s talk about it!

 • Video 9 | At home, how can I support my loved one who has cognitive disorders?

-• At Clariane, non-drug interventions are a fundamental part of caring for people living with dementia
+• At Clariane, non-pharmacological interventions are a fundamental part of caring for people living with dementia.

-• Silverfit, a non-drug therapy to reduce or stabilise functional disorders in Alzheimer’s patients
+• Silverfit, a non-pharmacological intervention to reduce or stabilise functional disorders in Alzheimer’s patients.

 Also read